Home-Buyer's Drainage Survey

-As experienced Wastewater Engineers, WCI offers a comprehensive range of services to assist with understanding and resolving drainage problems.
-All our Home Buyers Drainage Surveys include independent and objective recommendations and budget costs for bringing a property’s drainage up to standard.
+Where our Home-Buyer’s Drainage Surveys identify issues with a property’s drainage, we will include independent and objective recommendations and budget costs for bringing the property’s drainage up to standard.

 - Percolation testing to establish soil porosity for sizing a new drainage field for a septic tank